Australia 'deeply concerned' over arrest of journalists in Malaysia

-The journalists from the Australian Broadcasting Corporation’s (ABC) flagship investigative journalism program, Four Corners, were arrested in the Borneo state of Sarawak on Saturday night after approaching Najib outside a mosque.
+The journalists from the Australian Broadcasting Corporation’s (ABC) flagship investigative journalism programme, Four Corners, were arrested in the Borneo state of Sarawak on Saturday night after approaching Najib outside a mosque.

 Malaysian police said in a statement the pair had been arrested for failing to comply with police instructions not to cross a security line.
 They were released on bail on Sunday and charged with “obstructing a public servant in the discharge of his public functions”.